microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_postgresql_hyperscale_arm_template_ado/_index.md

     > **Note: It is optional, but highly recommended, to scope the SP to a specific [Azure subscription](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest).**

-* Enable subscription for the *Microsoft.AzureArcData* resource provider for Azure Arc enabled data services.
+* Enable subscription for the *Microsoft.AzureArcData* resource provider for Azure Arc-enabled data services.
 Registration is an asynchronous process, and registration may take approximately 10 minutes.

   ```shell
   az provider register --namespace Microsoft.AzureArcData